Icinga/icinga2/doc/08-advanced-topics.md

 ```

 Take a different more complex example: All hosts with the
-custom attribute `vars_app` as nested dictionary should be
+custom variable `vars_app` as nested dictionary should be
 added to the host group `ABAP-app-server`.
 But only if the
 `app_type` for all entries is set to `ABAP`.